ZP151/ITrack-fastapi-service/chatbot_server/final_rca_template.md

 - Include ONLY dynamic fields with is_confirmed=true
 - For empty sections, write "None" or "N/A" EXCEPT FOR CONCLUSION
 - If conclusion is empty, CREATE a comprehensive conclusion based on all other sections
-- EVERY section title, field name, and content MUST be in English ONLY
-- For any empty fields in supplementary information, write "None" or "N/A", NOT "无" or any other non-English text
-- SPECIFICALLY SEARCH FOR AND REPLACE any instances of "无" with "N/A" before finalizing output
 - For dynamic_fields, create descriptive field names based on their content, don't just use "New Field"

 ## ONLY OUTPUT THE FORMATTED REPORT.
 DO NOT INCLUDE ANY EXPLANATIONS OR COMMENTS.